Organ Transplants In the Future: Can Organs Be Repossessed?

 In Repo Men, the Credit Union or just "Union" sells "artif-orgs" at outrageous prices and 19% or more interest to a captive crowd that does not take care of its health, but still wants to live on and continue to over-consume.This is racketeering we see many obese patients eating shopping bags full of fast food after receiving new organs and it's all pretty disgusting.

 Sci-Fi - Fantasy Thriller

-Almost indestructible, artiforg artificial organs, are jaw-dropping Borg® parts of metal and plastic, untouchable by cancer, diabetes, and heart disease.
-But if you don't pay up, the Credit Union will trak you down and repo them.
-This novel is twisted - the best Bio-Repo Man in the game finds his soul when he loses his heart and goes on the tun....somewhere.
+Almost indestructible, artif-org artificial organs, are jaw-dropping Borg® parts of metal and plastic, untouchable by cancer, diabetes, and heart disease.
+But if you don't pay up, the Credit Union will track you down and repossess them.
+This novel is twisted: The best Bio-Repo Man in the game finds his soul when he loses his heart and goes on to some other type of existence.

 Eric Garcia also wrote Matchstick Men, the novel, and the film directed by Ridley Scott, starring Nicolas Cage.
 He also owns the Anonymous Rex book series.

 Substantial controversy surrounds the film Repo Men with Jude Law and Forrest Whitaker.